Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

     known in the literature) in intuitive and easy-to-understand reports.

-Following the development of DrugVerse:
+Following the development of drugverse:

   - The R community would benefit from packages that perform data retrieval, data wrangling and building prediction models for drug development
-  - Practitioners in drug discovery would benefit from visualization facilities provided in DrugVerse that would enable them to explore data in an interactive manner
+  - Practitioners in drug discovery would benefit from visualization facilities provided in drugverse that would enable them to explore data in an interactive manner
   - Practitioners would also be provided with facilities to implement cross validation strategies for use in drug discovery efforts